Skip to content

 If it does start from under £30,000, it’ll be priced in line with key rivals such as the Ford Puma Gen-E, Renault 4 and Peugeot e-2008.

 Kia isn’t only taking the EV2 to the Brussels Motor Show: it’s also introducing hotted-up GT versions of the EV3, EV4 and EV5.
-These will almost certainly be dual-motor performance models with serious performance.
+These are dual-motor performance models with serious performance.

 Find your one-of-a-kind Kia